Installing OneAgent provides you with process group monitoring capabilities such as:

-You may not be able to run deep monitoring on applications that belong to your customers and are outside your control.
+- You aren't able to run deep monitoring on applications that belong to your customers and are out of your control.

-Dynatrace doesn’t automatically perform deep monitoring of .NET and Go processes, as there are many arbitrary processes that rely on these processes.
-At the same time, you will want to monitor all ASP.NET applications and all Go and .NET core applications running on Cloud Foundry or Kubernetes.
+- You want to perform deep monitoring on .NET and Go processes (Dynatrace doesn't automatically perform deep monitoring on them, as there are many arbitrary processes that rely on these processes).
+For instance you want to monitor all ASP.NET applications and all Go and .NET core applications running on Cloud Foundry or Kubernetes.

 Enable automatic deep monitoring

-When set to On (the default setting), Dynatrace OneAgent runs deep monitoring for all processes it can monitor unless you specify exceptions for a specific process or by creating rules that define exceptions.
-Only disable this setting if your company policies require it.
+By default, automatic deep monitoring is set to On to enable Dynatrace OneAgent to run deep monitoring on all detected processes (unless you specify exceptions for specific processes or create rules that define exceptions).
+Disable this setting only if your company policies require it.

-When set to Off, Dynatrace OneAgent runs deep monitoring only for processes that are specified explicitly or that are covered by a deep monitoring rule.
-You can then manually enable monitoring at the process level or process group level, or you can choose to define rules (see Custom monitoring rules below) about what you want to monitor.
+Set to Off if you want Dynatrace OneAgent to run deep monitoring only for processes that are specified explicitly or that are covered by a deep monitoring rule.
+You can then manually enable monitoring at the process level or process group level, or choose to define rules about what you want to monitor.

-The global automatic deep monitoring setting doesn’t take precedence over any individual process monitoring rules you may have set up.
-If a process monitoring rule indicates that a certain process should be monitored, and the Enable automatic deep monitoring setting is set to Off, the individual rule will take precedence and the process will be monitored.
+Enable automatic deep monitoring doesn’t take precedence over any individual process monitoring rules you may have set up.
+If a process monitoring rule indicates that Dynatrace should monitor a certain process, and Enable automatic deep monitoring is Off, the individual rule will take precedence and Dynatrace will monitor the respective process.
 Therefore, each process monitoring rule is an exception to the general monitoring policy.

-These are rules that you define to suit your needs for specific processes running in your environment.
-For example, the second rule in the image below tells Dynatrace not to monitor any Java process that is started by a JAR file that contains the
+For example, the second rule in the image below tells Dynatrace not to monitor any Java process that is started by a JAR file that contains the string

 To add a custom monitoring rule

-The example rule below specifies that OneAgent shouldn’t be injected into any process in Cloud Foundry spaces that contain the string
+For example, you can create a rule that OneAgent shouldn’t be injected into any process in Cloud Foundry spaces that contain the string

 All .NET and Go Kubernetes applications